-During the upcoming semester break, Prof. Gienow-Hecht can be seen by appointment; otherwise, she will have a set office hour on Wednesday, July 27, at 5:30pm, and on Monday, 5 September, at 3pm.
+During the upcoming semester break, Prof. Gienow-Hecht can be seen by appointment; otherwise, she will have a set office hour on Monday, 5 September, at 3pm.
 Please follow the procedure outlined above.

 Prof. Dr. Sebastian Jobs: Tuesdays, 10 - 11am.

 Prof. em.
 Dr. Knud Krakau: appointment via email with description only.

 Office hours: Mondays, 9 am - 5 pm, Tuesdays through Fridays, 9 am - 1 pm.

 The Department of History at the John F. Kennedy Institute for North American Studies offers a range of courses designed to familiarize students with the past and foster their ability to think clearly and critically, to write effectively, and to read intelligently.
 Departmental courses cover the breadth of the human experience across the entire North American continent as well as the region’s interaction with the rest of the world -- a complex subject matter that can be retraced in a wealth of archival sources, intricate literature and diverse teaching styles.
 Students begin by taking introductory survey courses, then sign up for classes helping them to narrow down their specific interest.
 Courses focus on the history of United States, Canada, the Atlantic World, and the region’s interaction with Africa, the Middle East, Australia and the Pacific Rim.
 Subjects include but are not limited to politics, diplomacy, minorities, women, economics, intellectual ideas, and law.